https://doi.org/10.1140/epjc/s10052-016-3970-7

 2016

-We speculate about the origin of the recent excess at 750 GeV in diphoton resonance searches observed by the ATLAS and CMS experiments using the first 13 TeV data.
+750 GeV in diphoton resonance searches observed by the ATLAS and CMS experiments using the first 13 TeV data.
 Its interpretation as a new scalar resonance produced in gluon fusion and decaying to photons is consistent with all relevant exclusion bounds from the 8 TeV LHC run.
 We provide a simple phenomenological framework to parametrize the properties of the new resonance and show in a model-independent way that, if the scalar is produced in gluon fusion, additional new colored and charged particles are required.
 Finally, we discuss some interpretations in various concrete setups, such as a singlet (pseudo-) scalar, composite Higgs, and the MSSM.

 © The Author(s), 2016